2024 European Parliament election in Luxembourg

 The 2024 European Parliament elections in Luxembourg were held on 9 June 2024 as part of the 2024 European Parliament election.
 This was the first to take place after Brexit.

 Background

 Along with Cyprus and Malta, Luxembourg is the smallest constituency electing 6 Members of the European Parliament.

 Opinion polls

-No opinion polls are expected to be done for the European Parliament election in Luxembourg.
+No opinion polls were conducted for the European Parliament election in Luxembourg.
 The results of recent elections are shown in the absence of that.